Albert-Gao/blog/source/_posts/dependency-injection-on-android-using-dagger-and-kotlin-in-minutes.md

 ---
-title: Dependency injection on Android using Dagger and Kotlin in minutes
+title: Dependency injection on Android using plain Dagger and Kotlin in minutes
 date: 2018-04-17 16:59:54
 tags:
   - kotlin